ziadtawfeek/web/_pages/book-shelf.md

 ### This is the list of books in my library that I read or partially read recently.
 Highlighted are the books I’ve loved, the others I thought were okay

+- **The Psychology of Money: Timeless Lessons on Wealth, Greed, and Happiness**
 - Designing Data-Intensive Applications: The Big Ideas Behind Reliable, Scalable, and Maintainable Systems
 - The Tech Resume Inside-Out
 - **The Phoenix Project: A Novel About IT, DevOps, and Helping Your Business Win**